 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.38% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Indian Rocks Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Indian Rocks Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small city, Indian Rocks Beach doesn't have a public transportation system that people use to get to and from their jobs every day.
+Indian Rocks Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Indian Rocks Beach is one of the most well-educated cities in the nation.
+The education level of Indian Rocks Beach ranks among the highest in the nation.
 Of the 25-and-older adult population in Indian Rocks Beach, 44.89% have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.